Irreducibility of iterates of post-critically finite quadratic polynomials over $\mathbb{Q}$: Proof of the main results

-$q$ must be even, as otherwise inside of the radical would be $-1$ (mod $4$), so set $q = 2r$.
-Simplifying, get Noting that $\gcd(p,q) = \gcd(p,r) =1$, a direct divisibility calculation implies that $r = \pm 1$.
-So, Recall that $a_{N-1}$ is an integer, so for some $t\in \mathbb{Z}$.
-It is known that this Diophantine equation has only $2$ positive integer solutions, namely $p = 1$ and $p = 13$ (cf. \cite{Ljunggren}).
-Using these solutions together with $(3.23)$ and $(3.24)$, we only get the solutions $a = -1^2, -9^2, -9801^2, -332929^2$.
+for some $t\in \mathbb{Z}$.
+It is known that this Diophantine equation has only $2$ positive integer solutions, namely $p = 1$ and $p = 13$ (see \cite{Ljunggren}).
+Using these solutions together with $(3.13)$ and $(3.14)$, we only get the solutions $a = -1^2, -9^2, -9801^2, -332929^2$.
 Note that $a = -1$ gives $f(x) = (x-1)^2$, which contradicts $f$ being irreducible.
 The remaining values were also forbidden at the beginning.
 Hence, we are done with this case.\\